qwreey75/disbucket/README.md

                     // messages to check role/permission
   "noColor":false, // OPTION, you can turn off colorfy output, it will help you use other program
-                   // (This option not remove stdout's ansi escape) "stop":"stop" // OPTION, If your program uses other stop command, you can use these command
+                   // (This option not remove stdout's ansi escape) "stop":"stop", // OPTION, If your program uses other stop command, you can use these command
-                // it will executed when ctrl+C pressed }
+                 // it will executed when ctrl+C pressed "prompt":"> " // OPTION, prompt string, you can change this if you need }
 ```
 (Your server directory will like be)